andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

 --

-* If you want to push to Github from one of the Viper or Cobra, you will need to set up a SSH key.
+* If you want to push to Github from one of the clusters, you will need to set up a SSH key.

 ---